Questions that businesses ask when considering a 100% Done-for-You Knowledge Centre.

 “How realistic are the AI avatar videos?”

 As mentioned, they’re pretty mind-blowing – about 90% as realistic as live video.
 The visuals are spot-on, and the voice is about 75-80% accurate.
+However, recent changes mean that in my opinion, the visual and voice are in the 90% (there are usage limits from the provider the very best avatars).

 “Do clients need to handle any filming or production?”

-Nope, we’ve got you covered.
+We’ve got you covered.
 As part of the done-for-you service, we’ll send a pro videographer to film your initial clip.
 You might need to travel to the location, but we handle all the production.
 It’s all about creating a high-quality base video to generate your AI avatar clips.

 “Will the AI-generated videos all look the same?”

 Not exactly.
 While they’ll have a consistent look, each video will be unique.
 The words, mouth movements, and expressions will vary.
 You’ll see different hand gestures and subtle changes like head tilts.
 So, they’ll feel familiar but not identical – your viewers will see them as distinct videos.
+At the moment all the videos will have you in the same clothing.

 “How far do you travel when coming to film me for my AI Video Digital Twin?”